sureshshrestha/SonataAdminBundle/README.md

 This is a ready to use repository for **SonataAdminBundle** configured in **symfony2.5.1**.
 This is intended for the Symfony developers who want to run into SonataAdminBundle without any burden in configuring.
-For more details on installation details please go through the official documentation of [SonataAdminBundle](https://github.com/sonata-project/SonataAdminBundle).
+If you are looking for installtion of the bundle yourself go through the official documentation of [SonataAdminBundle](https://github.com/sonata-project/SonataAdminBundle).

 1. Clone the repo: